smithy-lang/smithy-rs/design/src/rfcs/rfc0034_smithy_orchestrator.md

     fn auth_request(&self, req: &mut Req, cfg: &ConfigBag) -> Result<(), BoxError>;
 }

-pub trait EndpointOrchestrator<Req>: Send + Sync {
+pub trait EndpointOrchestrator<Req>: Send + Sync + Debug {
     fn resolve_and_apply_endpoint(&self, req: &mut Req, cfg: &ConfigBag) -> Result<(), BoxError>;
+    fn resolve_auth_schemes(&self) -> Result<Vec<String>, BoxError>;
 }
 ```

 ## F.A.Q.

 - The orchestrator is a large and complex feature, with many moving parts.
 How can we ensure that multiple people can contribute in parallel?
-	-
+  - By defining the entire orchestrator and agreeing on its structure, we can then move on to working on individual runtime plugins and interceptors.
 - What is the precedence of interceptors?
     - The precedence of interceptors is as follows:
         - Interceptors registered via Smithy default plugins.
         - *(AWS Services only)* Interceptors registered via AWS default plugins.
         - Interceptors registered via service-customization plugins.
         - Interceptors registered via client-level plugins.
         - Interceptors registered via client-level configuration.
         - Interceptors registered via operation-level plugins.
         - Interceptors registered via operation-level configuration.
 - What runtime plugins will be defined in `smithy-rs`?
     - `RetryStrategy`: Configures how requests are retried.
     - `TraceProbes`: Configures locations to which SDK metrics are published.
     - `EndpointProviders`: Configures which hostname an SDK will call when making a request.
     - `HTTPClients`: Configures how remote services are called.
     - `IdentityProviders`: Configures how customers identify themselves to remote services.
     - `HTTPAuthSchemes` & `AuthSchemeResolvers`: Configures how customers authenticate themselves to remote services.
     - `Checksum Algorithms`: Configures how an SDK calculates request and response checksums.

 ## Changes checklist

-TODO
+- [x] Create a new `aws-smithy-runtime` crate.
+  - Add orchestrator implementation
+  - Define the orchestrator/runtime plugin interface traits
+    - `TraceProbe`
+    - `RequestSerializer<In, TxReq>`
+    - `ResponseDeserializer<TxRes, Out>`
+    - `Connection<TxReq, TxRes>`
+    - `RetryStrategy<Out>`
+    - `AuthOrchestrator<Req>`
+    - `EndpointOrchestrator<Req>`
+- [x] Create a new `aws-smithy-runtime-api` crate.
+  - Add `ConfigBag` module
+  - Add `retries` module
+    - Add `rate_limiting` sub-module
+  - Add `interceptors` module
+    - `Interceptor` trait
+    - `InterceptorContext` impl
+  - Add `runtime_plugins` module
+- [x] Create a new integration test that ensures the orchestrator works.